 ‘Coping strategies for students’

-Zoom talk on coping strategies to use during lockdown.
-The session will be hosted by Katherine Rees (CEO / Founder of Be Extra), Emma Arden (Natural Health Therapist), and Róisín Anwen Murphy (Dance Movement Psychotherapy).
-FREE ADMISSION.
+Zoom talks on coping strategies to use during lockdown.
+The session will be hosted by Katherine Rees (CEO / Founder of Be Extra), Emma Arden (Natural Health Practitioner), and Róisín Anwen Murphy (Dance Movement Psychotherapy MA).

-- Durham University – 9th February @ 7pm – SIGN UP
+- University of Nottingham – 28th April @ – SIGN UP

 Each event is for a specific organisation.
 Please get in touch if you would like a talk for your group or society.

 “This short course is excellent for those who want to learn more about how they are affected by stress & anxiety, and how to stay resilient throughout COVID-19 and beyond.
 It is also extremely beneficial for anyone who has to look after others during these times.”